QUICK ESCAPE FROM SITE

 (See: Prevention of Sexual Harassment Law, sec.3(a)(1-2))

-• Legal definitions of sexual harassment should provide examples of conduct that constitutes sexual harassment.
+• Legal definitions of sexual harassment should provide examples of conduct that constitutes sexual harassment to aid in interpretation of the law.

 The International Labour Organization Committee of Experts on the Application of Conventions and Recommendations, for example, defined sexual harassment as any: